JesseyStend/chase-frontend/README.md

 ## Getting Started

+First, create an .env file like in the `.env.example` file.
+Use your own ipregistry api key for it.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev